 Going to Nationals games during the summer is a DC activity as important as doing your best to not look like a tourist while riding Capital Bikeshare, befriending someone solely because their building has a rooftop pool, and very selectively leaving the A/C to face the humidity.
 Whether you’re a diehard Nats fan, only pay attention during the Presidents Race, or worse - root for the Mets - you’ll want a solid plan for meeting up with friends before or after the game.
 We’ve got you covered.
-Here are the best places to eat and drink before or after a game.
+Here are the best places to eat and drink around Nats Park.

 This Korean fried chicken chain keeps it simple with just two flavors of wings: spicy and soy garlic.
 Get them both.
 What Bonchon lacks in choices is quickly made up for in flavor and double-fried crispiness.
 If you choose to eat wings at the nearby Buffalo Wild Wings instead, you will be awarded no points, and may god have mercy on your soul.